Meeso1/llimit-model-selection/docs/models/dense_network_model.md

 ### Device Management

 The model automatically detects and uses CUDA if available, falling back to CPU otherwise.

+### Initialization and Training Flow

+Training follows a straightforward flow:

+1. **`_initialize_and_preprocess(data)`**: Called once at the start of training
+   - Takes the full training dataset
+   - Initializes Weights & Biases
+   - Preprocesses the entire dataset (embeddings and model encoding)
+   - Creates and stores the model encoder
+   - Initializes neural network with correct dimensions
+   - Returns preprocessed data

+2. **Train/Val Split**: After preprocessing, if validation is requested
+   - Uses `split_preprocessed_data()` to split the preprocessed pairs
+   - Both splits share the same model encoder (ensures consistent model IDs)
+   - Splitting happens on preprocessed data, not raw data

+3. **`_prepare_dataloader(preprocessed_data, ...)`**: Called for train and val
+   - Takes already-preprocessed data
+   - Converts preprocessed pairs to PyTorch tensors
+   - Creates TensorDataset
+   - Optionally applies balanced sampling (training only)
+   - Returns configured DataLoader

+This approach ensures the model encoder is fitted on the full dataset while keeping preprocessing and splitting as separate, simple steps.

 ### Network Architecture (Inner Class)